davidangel/davidangel-vuepress/src/uses.md

 ---
 date: 2019-02-15 03:13:30 +0000
-title: davidangel / uses
+title: What do I use?
 permalink: /uses
 ---

-# davidangel / uses
+# What do I use?

 ## Software